Kev4kk/Kaandprogram/README.md

 Python peab olema Path muutujas, kuna programm kasutab kolme pip-iga installitavat moodulit, mille programm ise installib\
 Kasutajal peab olema arvutis adminiõigused\
 Vajalik on internetiühendus

+# English
+8th grade project on 2018/19 year\
+Miina Härma Gymnasium\
+Made by: Kevin Akkermann\
+Using Python 3.7.0\
+Supervised by Allar Aav

+## The program
+The goal for the program is to conjugate Estonian nouns\
+It uses web scraping on ÕS to find the necessary data for conjugating\
+If a word has two different meanings and conjugation forms, the program will display both\
+The program outputs both singular and plural conjugations\
+You can change the language of the UI in the top left corner\
+There still may be buggy words, because there are too many exceptions in a language